Policies & Procedures

 University policy requires that members of the University community, including visitors and guests, comply with federal, state and local laws especially those relating to alcoholic beverages, narcotics, and other drugs.
 University policy prohibits the unlawful possession, use or distribution of alcohol and/or controlled substances on its property, or immediately adjacent thereto, as a part of any University-sponsored activity.

 Pacific requires all full-time undergraduate students to live on campus for their first four semesters at the University, excluding summer sessions.
 Exceptions to this policy are limited to:

-- students who live with their parents/legal guardians in their permanent residence within 50 miles of the Pacific Stockton campus, or
+- Students who live with their parents/legal guardians in their permanent residence within 50 miles of the Pacific's Stockton campus, or

-- students who are participating in a specific academic program involving study abroad or a non-local internship or cooperative education experience which is more than 50 miles from the Pacific Stockton campus, or
+- Students who are participating in a specific academic program involving study abroad or a non-local internship or cooperative education experience which is more than 50 miles from the Pacific's Stockton campus, or

 - Pet Policy

 Fish are the only permitted pets on campus in a fish tank of no larger than 5 gallons.
 Residents who violate this policy are subject to a charge equal to the actual cost of cleaning the residence hall room, Greek house or entire apartment plus a $300 administrative fee per pet.
 Additionally the resident will be directed to remove the pet.
 Failure to comply with a directive to remove a pet will subject the resident to eviction, an additional $800 contract termination fee and referral to the Office of Student Conduct and Community Standards.
 Further, residents who violate this pet policy may be denied the opportunity to live on-campus in the future.University and Housing policies may be found in the Tiger Lore and/or the Student Housing Contract.